 She consults on art acquisitions and attributions on a private, individual basis.

-Paris serves on the board of the Historians of Eighteenth-Century Art and Architecture and its committee for Diversity Equity and Inclusion; the Advisory Board for the Lund Humphries book series Illuminating Women Artists; and as a specialist advisor for the Oxford Dictionary of National Biography.
+Paris serves on the the Advisory Board for the Lund Humphries book series Illuminating Women Artists and as a specialist advisor for the Oxford Dictionary of National Biography.